Nathan1824/Blog-Post-Dev/_posts/2023-02-16-Good-Learning-Sites.md

 ### PowerShell User Groups

-The Research Triangle Powershell user group was one of the first user groups I started to regularly attend over two years ago virtually, since I am not near Raleigh, NC.\
+The Research Triangle PowerShell user group was one of the first user groups I started to regularly attend over two years ago virtually, since I am not near Raleigh, NC.\
 &emsp;<a href="https://rtpsug.com/">Research Triangle PowerShell User Group</a> The group's GitHub Pages.\
 &emsp;<a href="https://www.youtube.com/c/rtpsug">Research Triangle PowerShell User Group YouTube Channel</a> Great place to re-watch previous meetings.\
 &emsp;<a href="https://www.meetup.com/research-triangle-powershell-users-group/">Research Triangle PowerShell User Group Meetup</a> This is the place I sign up for the meetings.\